liflab/beepbeep-3-book/markdown/custom/README.md

 This may seem surprising, but can easily be explained.
 The previous call to `pull` made `s` receive the input event 2.
 As a result, the call to `compute` put into the `outputs` queue *two* object arrays, each containing the number 2.
 The first object array was immediately retrieved and returned as the result of the call to `pull`, while the contents of the second object array was put into the processor's output queue, waiting for the next call to `pull`.
 Consequently, upon the next call to `pull`, there was no need to call `compute`, since an output event was already waiting in the processor's output queue, ready to be retrieved.

+Therefore, when designing a new `SynchronousProcessor`, one must keep in mind that calls to `push` (resp. `pull`) on a processor's `Pushable` (resp. `Pullable`) do not always correspond to a call to `compute`, depending on the current contents of the processor's input and output queues.

 ### Stateful Processors

-So far, all our processors are memoryless: they keep no information about past events when making their computation.
+So far, all our processors are "memoryless": they keep no information about past events when making their computation.
 It is also possible to create "memoryful" processors.
-As an example, let's create a processor that outputs the maximum between the current event and the previous one.
+As an example, let us create a processor called `MyMax`, which outputs the maximum between the current event and the previous one.
 That is, given the following input trace:

     5, 1, 2, 3, 6, 4, ...